os-climate/witness-energy/energy_models/models/electricity/coal_gen/documentation/coal_gen_disc.markdown

 -The usage of CCUS (Carbon Capture Use & Storage) by an integrated suite of technologies.
 These technologies can achieve a 90% capture rate of the carbon dioxyde produced from the plants.

+Production of high heat is calculated in TWh.
+Where, consumption of solid fuel(TWh) is more than production of electricity(TWh).

 ![](Coal_fired_power_plant_diagram.png)
 (Image Credit: Tennessee Valley Authority, taken from [^1])